DataScienceAndEngineering/machine-learning-dse-i210-final-project-credit-risk/references/Project_Diary.md

 By Sunday 14th April, we will decide the next steps with the results of the new model.
 Do we want to build an applicant-only model?
 Keep all together?
 Multiple model different thresholds?

+**Working Session:**
+April 19th.
+All team members meet for 1.5 hours.

+- Laura built two functions: one to extra the frequency of categorical features and the binary encoding in polars.
+- Shradha built a polar function to get the month and year as new features from date fields.
+She created as well the pandas version of the frequency encoding and binary encoding, including the idea of one hot encoding for low dimensional categorical features.

+Decisions:

+- Include the categorical variables.
+First, aggregate with the mode and then apply one hot encoding if the number of distinct categories is =< 5.
+Apply the frequency encoding and binary encoding developed features for those with a number of distinct categories > 5.
+- Wayne will include the categorical encoding functions and date functions developed in the previous iteration to the utils aggregation function and run the notebook again to get the new pre-processed training data.
+- With this new training data, the following models will be developed, using 20% validation data, cross-validation, and hyperparameter tunning with the AUC as the accuracy score.
+Further exploration is expected.
+  - Artjola: Benchmark PCA and Logistic Regression
+  - Shradha: Random Forest
+  - Wayne: SVM
+  - Laura: LightGBM

+Deadline April 28th.